 There is also a chance that your hot water heater might not be plugged in at all.
 If it is wired to your electrical system directly, then you will need to shut off the power to that specific area.
 If that is the case, navigate to the circuit breaker box, find the label for your hot water heater, and turn it off.

 After you are certain you have removed all power from the hot water heater, it is time to start working on it.

-When you remove the cover plate, there is a good chance you will see some insulation.
+When you remove the cover plate, there is a good chance you will see some insulation, which is responsible for concealing the buttons.
 If that is the case, you need to remove this as well.
-The insulation pad is responsible for concealing the buttons.
-You will need to pull the pad out with your hands.

 After you have removed the insulation pad, simply put it to the side.
 You do not want to throw this away, as you will need to put this back when you are done working on your hot water heater.